caoh29/caoh29/README.md

 Software developer
 ------------------

+I've been learning to code for 3 years, after switching careers.
+From mechanical engineer to software developer.
+Here I am!
+I started with the basics like HTML, CSS and JavasScript, but recently I have found a passion for the entire Web development spectrum, both backend and frontend, as well as for IoT development.
+Feel free to reach out to me in any of my socials!

 * 🌍  I'm based in Toronto
 * 🖥️  See my portfolio at [Profile](http://caoh29.dev)
 * ✉️  You can contact me at [cronox20@gmail.com](mailto:cronox20@gmail.com)